iobeatss/IOB-Smart-contract/SECURITY.md

 - Critical bugs may be eligible for **bug bounty rewards** in $IOB tokens.
 - Once resolved, the issue will be documented in the **CHANGELOG.md**.

-Thank you for helping us keep the IO Beats ecosystem secure 🔒.
+Thank you for helping us keep the iO Beats ecosystem secure 🔒.